krok-o/krok/README.md

 We would love to have help with Krok especially on the frontend side.
 None of us ( currently ) know frontend development too well.
 We do plan on having a frontend for Krok alongside the CLI([krokctl](https://github.com/krok-o/krokctl)).
+There is also a Terraform provider available here [Krok terraform](https://github.com/krok-o/terraform-provider-krok)

 ## Commands